panda-official/TimeSwipe/docs/Communication/CommunicationProtocol.md

 js              |    ("JSON setpoint") Writing to this variable a JSON object leads to write operation on multiple variables pointed in this object.
 The result of the operation will be returned as a JSON object (see the protocol description below).
 Reading from this variable a JSON object leads to readout values from all of the pointed variables as a JSON object (JSON object, r/w).
 je              |    ("JSON event") Holds latest events description in form of a JSON object (JSON object, r)

-The structure of the JSON can be arbitrary but must follow a semantic rule: {"variable name" : value}.
-When reading information from a variable, the value is ignored and should be set to a question mark.
+The structure of the JSON object can be arbitrary but must follow several semantic rules:

-#### Examples:

-{
-  "DAC1.raw" : 2048,
-  "DAC2.raw" : 3000,
-  "DAC3.raw" : 1700,
-  "DAC4.raw" : 2200
-}
-                - a JSON object for setting a group of the 4 offsets

-{
-  "DAC1.raw" : "?",
-  "DAC2.raw" : "?",
-  "DAC3.raw" : "?",
-  "DAC4.raw" : "?"
-}
-                - a JSON object for read back values of a group of the 4 offsets
+When setting a value in an entry of a JSON object the format should be {"variable name" : value}.
+When reading information from a variable its name can be placed in a "JSON array" type: ["variable name", ..].
+Its a preferable way.
+Alternativetly it can be requested with a "get" request in a following form {"variable name" : "?"}

 # Communication protocols